areysen/budgeting-app/README.md

 PLAID_SECRET=
 ```

+If you see `Failed to create link token` or `Server misconfigured` in the
+browser console, verify that all Plaid and Supabase environment variables are
+set correctly in `.env`.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Configuration